textlint/textlint/docs/CONTRIBUTING.md

 Please install following development prerequisites.
 You also need a [GitHub](https://github.com/) account for contribution.

 - [Git](https://git-scm.com/)
-- [Node.js](https://nodejs.org/en/) -- we tend to use latest stable Node.js although textlint supports >= 6.0.0
+- [Node.js](https://nodejs.org/en/) -- We tend to use the latest stable Node.js
-- [Yarn](https://classic.yarnpkg.com/en/) -- textlint supports [npm](https://www.npmjs.com/get-npm) >= 2.0.0, but for development purpose, we chose Yarn as package manager
 - Text editor
 - Terminal emulator